Amdavad Ni Gufa by the Pritzker Prize Winner, B.V.Doshi

 - Primary Building Material: Ferrocement and Mosaic Tiles

 During a discussion with his friend Maqbool Fida Hussain, Doshi suggested creating a partial underground habitat to combat the heat of Ahmedabad.
 Thus after 30 years, when Hussain required a gallery to showcase his artworks, Doshi designed Gufa, an underground gallery.
 He also hired Hussain to curate artwork that matched Gufa’s uniqueness.
 It is amusing as the building is a unique juxtaposition that merges art and architecture.

 What did we tell you earlier about iconicity when art meets architecture?
 It seems like Amdavad Ni Gufa fits the query perfectly!

 Even though words can describe the space, you might need a direct experience to understand the essence of the space.
 However, we shall try our best to explore the underground sanctuary in Ahmedabad, the Amdavad Ni Gufa.
 Join us as we explore the underground gallery, concept, and design aspects.

 B.V.
 Doshi’s Design Approach

 Balakrishnan.
 V. Doshi is an Indian architect, urban planner, and professor.
 He believes his works are an extension of his lifestyle, dreams, and philosophies toward architecture.
 His works reflect the contemporary expression of functional, cultural, and social needs.
-His experience working with Le Corbusier and Louis Khan influenced Doshi to adopt modernism of regional styles and create a sustainable holistic habitat.
+Working with Le Corbusier and Louis Khan influenced Doshi to adopt the modernism of regional styles and create a sustainable holistic habitat.